We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 But it’s not just the fun factor that makes this an excellent indoor active toy.
 The scooter challenges kids to improve their balance, coordination, core strength, and motor skills.
 And don’t worry, the plastic wheels shouldn’t damage your floors.

 After a few spins on the scooter, we’re pretty sure your elementary aged kids (and older kids too!) will love recreating PE and recess at home.
+It’s a great toy for older kids and teens who need an easy way to burn energy.

 Fat Brain Toys Ribbon Ninja